 Once Hello is connected to Wi-Fi and the app, the app will test the video.

 Ring the doorbell to check that your chime is working.
-You should also get a notification from the app that someone’s at your door.
+You should also receive a notification from the app that someone's at your door.

-If you have an electric chime that doesn’t have moving parts, you may need to adjust the duration with the app so you can hear it ring.
+If you have an electric chime that doesn't have any moving parts, you may need to adjust the duration with the app so that you can hear it ring.

 3. Troubleshoot if needed

-- If you have a mechanical chime with moving parts and it didn’t ring or didn’t sound right, remove the chime cover and check that the wires aren’t touching any moving parts.
+- If you have a mechanical chime with moving parts and it doesn't ring, or doesn't sound right, remove the chime cover and check that the wires aren't touching any moving parts.